 Mound City is the most picturesque town in the state.
-It nestles close under the shelter of Sugar Mound which extends in the form of a crescent around the east and south sides of the town.
+It nestles close under the shelter of Sugar Mound, which extends in the form of a crescent around the east and south sides of the town.
 Beautiful wooded hills are to be seen in every direction, with fertile valleys and winding streams between.
 On those hills grow thousands of hard and sugar maple trees.
 He who has not visited this quaint old town in the fall of the year after the frost has kissed the leaves of these sugar trees, causing them to blush as with maiden modesty, has not seen the real beauty spot of Kansas.

 On April 1, 1864, another newspaper, the Border Sentinel, was established by J. T. & J. D. Snoddy.
-Though J. T. Snoddy died on the 21st of the same month, J. D. Snoddy continued the publication of the newspaper for a time.
+Though J. T. Snoddy died on the 21st of the same month, J. D. Snoddy continued the newspaper’s publication for a time.
 In August 1866, the newspaper was sold to a man named Joel Moody, who would publish it until March 28, 1868, when he sold it to Nathan G. Barter, who continued its publication until January 1874, when it was removed to Fort Scott.

-The Baptists built a substantial brick church in 1867 and the Congregationalists built a frame structure the same year.
+The Baptists built a substantial brick church in 1867, and the Congregationalists built a frame structure the same year.
 Though a Methodist Church was organized earlier, the congregation didn’t have a building until 1870, when a neat frame structure was erected.

 On March 9, 1875, Mound City finally became the permanent county seat of Linn County.
 By the early 1880s, Mound City boasted three general stores, two hardware stores, two drug stores, four blacksmith shops, three carpenter shops, three hotels, two wagon shops, a stove and tin shop, a grocery store, bank, lumberyard, furniture store, a good stone schoolhouse, and a population of about 500 people.